 Several excursions and visits are scheduled over the summer, opening oportunities for networking with peers and researchers, both in the academia and the industry.

-Amgen Scholars will participate in the Annual Symposium (early September), to be held at the European Amgen Scholars host site at the University of Cambridge, where all scholars will present their research experiences in a poster session.
-Travel costs and accommodation for this event will be covered for all Amgen Scholars.
+Additionally, all LMU Amgen Scholars will participate in the Annual Symposium (early September), to be held by the European Amgen Scholars host site at the University of Cambridge, where around 75 scholars will present their research experiences in a poster session.

 What does the programme support?

-All Amgen Scholars will be housed in student dormitories (single and shared) with access to internet, public transportation, shopping, and a wide variety of cultural activities.
-Housing costs are covered by the programme.
+Amgen Scholars will be housed in student dormitories (single and shared) with access to internet, public transportation, shopping, and a wide variety of cultural activities.
+Housing costs are organised and fully covered by the programme.

 Travel costs reimbursement:

 Non-local Amgen Scholars may claim up to €350 as travel expenses for their travel to Munich.
-Students will need to provide original receipts and used boarding passes.top
+Students will need to provide original receipts and used boarding passes.

 Amgen Scholars at the LMU will be expected to: